-The Early Years Foundation Stage (EYFS) framework sets the standards for how children from birth to 5 years will learn and develop.
-The EYFS promotes teaching and learning to ensure a child’s readiness for school.
+The EYFS framework sets the standards for how children from birth to 5 years will learn and develop.
+It promotes teaching and learning to ensure a child’s readiness for school.
 It also provides a good foundation for their future progress through school and life.

-The 4 guiding principles that should shape practice in early years settings are:
+The four guiding principles that shape practice in early years settings

-- Every child is a unique child, who is always learning and can be resilient, capable, confident and self-assured.
+- Every child is a unique child.
+They are always learning and can be resilient, capable, confident and self-assured.

-- Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers
+- Children learn and develop in enabling environments, in which their experiences respond to their needs.
+There is a strong partnership between the provider and parents or carers

 - Children develop and learn in different ways and at different rates.
-The framework covers the education and care of all children in early years provision, including children with special educational needs and disabilities.
+The framework covers the education and care of all children.

 - Communication and Language